Frederic L. Holmes: Career

 Holmes spent two years at MIT as an assistant professor starting in 1962, teaching in the Humanities Department.
 In 1964 Holmes became an assistant professor of the history of science at Yale University and in 1968 he became an associate professor.
 Holmes was a founder of the Joint Atlantic Seminars in History of Biology in 1965.
 At Yale, he supervised Margaret W. Rossiter, who graduated in 1971.
 In 1972 he moved to become a full professor and department chair at the University of Western Ontario.
 In 1979 he returned to Yale as a full professor and from 1979 to 2002 he chaired the Section of the History of Medicine in the Yale School of Medicine.

 Holmes became Avalon Professor of the History of Medicine at Yale in 1985, and from 1982 to 1987 he was Master of Jonathan Edwards College.
 He became a leading force in building the history of science and medicine at the university.
 He initiated an undergraduate major in the history of science and history of medicine and in 1986 he initiated a graduate program in the history of medicine and the life sciences.
 In 2002 he helped establish a new Program in the History of Medicine and Science.

 Holmes was the author of more than sixty papers and several books on the history of medicine and the biological sciences.
 For his two-volume work on Hans Adolf Krebs and the discovery of the citric acid cycle, Holmes not only evaluated Krebs's lab books, but also conducted detailed interviews with Krebs; he also repeated this pattern with Matthew Meselson and Franklin Stahl.
 Holmes won several prizes and was a leading contributor to the history of medicine and the biological sciences for two generations.

 During the final months of his life, he was intent on attempting to finish his study of Seymour Benzer and molecular biology, and those who visited him at the Yale Health Service Clinic recall a room filled with books, papers, a laptop, and a scholar eager to talk about ideas.
 He completed the final chapter two weeks before his death ...

 He and his wife Harriet Vann Holmes (d.
 2000) had three daughters.

+He died in New Haven, Connecticut at the age of 71 on March 27, 2003.